ArshMat007/Tailwind-CSS-Vitest/README.md

 ## Testing

 Tests are written with Vitest and Testing Library for user-centric component testing.
-Test files are colocated with components (e.g., `App.test.jsx`).
-Global setup is in `src/test/setup.js`.
+Test files are colocated with components (e.g., `App.test.jsx`, `LoginForm.test.jsx`).
+Includes async testing for API interactions with mocked fetch calls.
+Global setup is in `setupTests.js`.

 ## React Compiler